 buildTx Input Variants

-buildTx accepts exactly one of three transaction types:
+buildTx accepts exactly one of three transaction types: All variants require connection and sender.

 API Reference